arthurdarma/477/ProjectPlan.md

 and providing real-world context to the analysis.
 All three datasets will be downloaded in CSV format.

+## Data Lifecycle Approach
-This project will follow the data lifecycle model introduced in class, beginning with data acquisition from the FRED database, where datasets will be downloaded in CSV format and stored in a structured repository.
-Raw data will be preserved without alteration, and metadata will be documented to describe the origin, structure, and variables of each dataset.
-Data will be integrated using Python and the Pandas library by aligning datasets on a common year variable.
-During this process, data quality checks will be conducted to identify missing years, inconsistent units, or unusual values.
+This project will follow the data lifecycle model introduced in class.
+Data will first be acquired from FRED through CSV downloads and stored in a structured repository.
+Raw data will be preserved unmodified.
+Metadata will be documented to describe dataset origin, structure, and variables.
+The datasets will then be integrated using Python and the Pandas library by matching on the year variable.
+Data quality checks will be performed to identify any missing years, unit inconsistencies, or unusual values.
-Cleaning procedures will be applied as necessary, including handling missing records and potentially adjusting income values for inflation to allow meaningful comparisons over time.
+Cleaning procedures will be applied as needed, including handling missing data and adjusting income values for inflation to allow meaningful comparisons.
+The data will then be analyzed using descriptive statistics, and visualizations of long-term trends.

-All datasets used are publicly available and contain no personal or sensitive information, so privacy risks are minimal; however, ethical data practices will still be maintained, including citing all sources and avoiding misleading transformations.
+## Ethical Data Handling
+This project uses publicly available datasets that do not include any personal or sensitive information, so privacy risk is minimal.
+All data sources will be credited to meet licensing and reuse requirements.
+Transparency will be maintained through proper citations and by documenting methods clearly.
+No data manipulation will be performed that could misrepresent findings.

+## Storage and Organization
+Data will be organized using a clear folder structure within the GitHub repository.
+Raw data will be stored in a "data/raw" directory, and cleaned or merged data will be saved in a "data/processed" directory.
+Jupyter notebooks will be stored in a "notebooks" directory , while documentation including reports will be stored in a "docs" folder.
+This structure will support project clarity and reproducibility.

+## Workflow and Reproducibility
+The analysis will be conducted using Jupyter notebooks to provide a clear and reproducible workflow.
+Each step of the process, from data loading to final visualizations, will be documented.
+GitHub will be used for version control to track changes and ensure provenance.

 ## Timeline
 Data collection and repository structure setup will be completed by mid to late October.